python/cpython/Doc/library/os.rst

 .. function:: lseek(fd, pos, whence, /)

-   Set the current position of file descriptor *fd* to position *pos*, modified by *whence*, and return the new position in bytes, relative to the start of the file.
+   Set the current position of file descriptor *fd* to position *pos*, modified by *whence*, and return the new position in bytes relative to the start of the file.
    Valid values for *whence* are: